 In order to expedite the discovery and characterization of nearby Earth-like planets, Breakthrough Watch is partnering with world-class scientists and engineers to develop both enhancements to Earth-based telescopes and new space-based instruments.

-Detecting a habitable planet is an enormous challenge due to the brightness of the planetary system’s host star, which tends to overwhelm the relatively dim planets.
-One way to make this easier is to observe in the mid-infrared wavelength range, where the thermal glow from an orbiting planet greatly reduces the brightness gap between it and its host star.
+Detecting a nearby habitable planet is an enormous challenge, due to the brightness of the planetary system’s host star, which tends to overwhelm the relatively dim planets.
+One way to make this easier is to observe in the mid-infrared waveelength range, where the thermal glow from an orbiting planet greatly reduces the brightness gap between it and its host star.
 Even in the mid-infrared, though, the star remains millions of times brighter than the planets to be detected.
 This calls for a dedicated technique to reduce the blinding stellar light.

 The project comprises an international team of around 20 experts in exoplanet detection and imaging, including experts from the University of Arizona, University of Victoria, NRC Herzberg in Canada, and the European Southern Observatory.